lizmat/articles/format.md

 Why `"o"` for the short version?
 Because `"f"` was already taken to enable/disable *f*unction interpolation.
 And `q:o` felt visually closer to `fo` than anything else.

 ## Performance
-So how does this new way of formatting values into a string perform?
+So what is the performance of this new way of formatting values into a string?

 Without any optimization of the RakuAST version yet, upto a 30x speed increase has been reported.
 So that's quite an improvement.
 And potentially better than many other programming languages that also depend on some kind of runtime state-machine to create the string, rather than depending on executable code.

 ## Conclusion
 A new way of creating strings from a given set of values and format string (in other words `printf` functionality) has been implemented using RakuAST in the Raku Programming Language, making it up to 30x as fast.

-This functionality will be available from release 2023.06 of Rakudo and selecting the `6.e` language level by specifying `use v6.e.PREVIEW`..
+This functionality will be available from release 2023.06 of Rakudo and selecting the `6.e` language level by specifying `use v6.e.PREVIEW`.
 The new quote adverb will for now only be available when compiled with the new RakuAST grammar, which can be activated by specifying the `RAKUDO_RAKUAST` environment variable.